emmalevesque/headroom/README.md

 ### Re-encode Quality

 At ≥256kbps, re-encoding introduces quantization noise below -90dB — far below audible threshold.
 Only gain is applied (no EQ, compression, or dynamics processing), and original bitrate is preserved.

+### Soft Clip Algorithm

+The ffmpeg `asoftclip` filter applies smooth saturation instead of hard clipping.
+The `threshold` parameter (converted from dBFS to linear: `10^(dBFS/20)`) sets where shaping begins.
+The `type` selects the curve shape — `tanh` is the default and produces a smooth, musical-sounding saturation.

 ## License